The Joint Ministerial Committee (JMC) is a set of committees that comprises ministers from the UK and devolved governments.

 There are also several JMC sub-committees which consider specific issues and are attended by ministers holding relevant policy responsibilities in the various governments.

-Only two JMC sub-committees are currently active: JMC Europe and JMC EU Negotiations (JMC (EN)).
+Only two JMC sub-committees have held meetings over the past few years: JMC Europe and JMC EU Negotiations (JMC (EN)).

 The Memorandum of Understanding says the JMC should provide central co-ordination of the overall relationship between the UK and the devolved nations, and: